biocore/qiime/doc/tutorials/doc_sra_submission.rst

 SRA Submission
 =========================

+QIIME's SRA submission code is changing rapidly in the ``1.1.0-dev`` versions of QIIME.
+We're making every effort to keep the documentation up-to-date with the code, but if you are interested in using this code you'll most likely want to get on the ``qiime-sra-users`` mailing list to stay current on the state of the code.
+Head `here <http://groups.google.com/group/qiime-sra-users?hl=en>`_ for information on joining that public group.

 Introduction
 ------------

-This tutorial illustrates how to use QIIME for SRA submission of barcoded 16S community sequencing data generated on the Roche 454.
+This tutorial illustrates how to apply QIIME to submit barcoded 16S community sequencing data to the SRA.

+**To submit your own data to SRA, see** `this document <../documentation/prepare_and_submit_sra.html>`_.
+This tutorial focuses on a specific example data set.

 To run this tutorial, you'll need to have QIIME installed, as well as the 454 off-instrument tools (``sffinfo``, ``sfffile``).
 Future versions of QIIME will likely support similar workflows and tutorials for SRA submission of meta-genomics data, and data generated on the Illumina platforms.
-Get in touch with qiime.help@colorado.edu if these are important applications for you.

 This tutorial uses as an example the `Fierer et al. 2008 hand dataset <http://www.pnas.org/content/105/46/17994.long>`_.
 This represents the first barcoded SRA submission, and the finished product can be found via SRA accession #: `SRS001216 <http://www.ncbi.nlm.nih.gov/sites/entrez?db=sra&term=SRS001216>`_.